metal-sn/SESNtemple/SNIDtemplates/README.md

 For the SLSNe Ic, **SLSNIc-LiuModjazBianco17-infolist.txt**  contains information about the SLSNe Ic and their spectra in a similar format (see also Table 1 in Liu, Modjaz & Bianco 2017 for more information on the spectra).

-There are 2 subdirectories with that include the .lnw files for the SNID templates:
+There are 4 subdirectories with that include the .lnw files for the SNID templates:
 - **/templates_adjusted**: These include SNe that had been included in Blondin's SNID library release (ie "templates-2.0") but for which we either added additional spectra, changed the SN type or the date of max
 - **/templates_new**: These include SNe that had not been released in Blondin's SNID library release (ie "templates-2.0"), and thus are "new".
 The subdirectory SLSNIc_SNIDtemplates contains the SNID templates of SLSNe Ic from Liu, Modjaz & Bianco 2017.
+-  **/templates_williamson**: This subdirectory SNID templates (.lnw files) of Young Ic.
+-  **/templates_youngIb/templates_yesmin**: This subdirectory includes SNID templates of young SNe Ib with at least three premaximum spectra.
+Details about this template set is available on SNIDtemplates/templates_youngIb/README.md.

 NOTES:
 - we included 2 new SN types: